solana-labs/example-messagefeed/README.md

    private key, then submitted to the Solana cluster.
 1. The Message Feed program processes the Transaction on chain, confirms the banning user is not also banned, and then sets the banned bit on the target user.

+## Learn about Solana

+More information about how Solana works is available in the [Book](https://docs.solana.com/book/)

 ## Prediction Polls